Gunmen abduct TRACE official in Ogun

 By James Ogunnaike, Abeokuta

-An official of the Ogun State Traffic Compliance and Enforcement (TRACE) Corps, Popoola Olasupo, was on Sunday abducted by yet-to-be identified persons.
+An official of Ogun State Traffic Compliance and Enforcement, TRACE, Corps, Popola Olasupo, was yesterday, abducted by yet-to-be-identified persons.

-It was gathered that Olasupo was kidnapped at about 6:30 am on Sunday around Eledumare-Fidiwo axis of the Lagos-Ibadan expressway.
+It was gathered that Olasupo was kidnapped at about 6.30 a.m., yesterday, in the Eledumare-Fidiwo axis on the Lagos-Ibadan expressway.

 Sources said the man was on his way to his duty post alongside one other member of the traffic corps when the kidnappers struck.

-Vanguard reliably gathered that the police and local vigilantes are on the trail of the suspected kidnappers.
+Vanguard gathered that the police and vigilantes were on the trail of the suspected kidnappers.

-The kidnappers were said to have ambushed the men as they suddenly emerged from the bush along the highway.
+The kidnappers were said to have ambushed the men as they emerged from the bush on the highway.

-All efforts to get reaction from the TRACE spokesman, Babatunde Akinbiyi, proved abortive, as he did not pick calls put across to his phone.
+Efforts to get a reaction from the TRACE spokesman, Babatunde Akinbiyi, proved abortive, as he did not pick up calls put across to his phone.

 Disclaimer